emberjs/website/source/blog/2015-11-17-ember-data-2-2-released.md

 ### Ember Data 2.3 beta

-Ember Data 2.3 beta is released today, and in six weeks it will become the new stable version of Ember.
+Ember Data 2.3 beta is released today, and in six weeks it will become the new stable version of Ember Data.

 #### Ember CLI Addon